xyproto/algernon/README.md

 ##### Any system where go is available

-This method is using the latest commit from the master branch:
+This method is using the latest commit from the main branch:

-`go get -u github.com/xyproto/algernon`
+`go get -u github.com/xyproto/algernon@main`

 If needed, first: